 f.
-Sexual Violence and Sexual Harassment
+Sexual violence and sexual harassment

-Staff at Oakmeadow CE Primary & Nursery School will respond appropriately to all incidents of sexual violence and sexual harassment, which can occur between two children of any age and sex.
+All schools across the Marches Academy Trust will respond appropriately to all incidents of sexual violence and sexual harassment, which can occur between two children of any age and sex.
 This can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-The School will not tolerate such behaviours or accept that it forms a part of growing up.
+All schools across the Trust will not tolerate such behaviours, or accept that it forms a part of growing up.